Sarah Lawrence College: Athletics

 Sarah Lawrence College is the member of Skyline Conference of NCAA Division III.
 The college sponsors intercollegiate teams in crew (rowing), men's and women's cross country, equestrian, men's basketball, men's and women's tennis, men's and women's volleyball, men's and women's soccer, women's softball, and men's and women's swimming.
 In March 2011, the college announced that it would seek membership as a Division III member of the NCAA.
 The college began competing as a full member of Division III in the 2015–16 academic year after receiving a waiver to the required four-year 'provisional' period.

 The college left the Hudson Valley conference after the 2013–14 season and joined the Skyline Conference beginning with the 2014–15 season.
 The Skyline Conference contains several schools including SUNY Purchase and Yeshiva University which have played against Sarah Lawrence regularly over the past few years.

-The college's official mascot is a Gryphon by the name of Godric.
-It was chosen in the 1990s to represent the college's athletic teams after a long period of fielding sports teams without one.
-Unofficially, the student body had long adopted the large resident population of 'Black Squirrels' as a de facto mascot to the college.
-The position of silent mascot that the 'Black Squirrel' occupied was financially endorsed by the college itself with the production of various Black Squirrel merchandise (including Sarah Lawrence clothing branded with the Black Squirrel image) and plush toys.
-It is only recently (post-2003) that efforts on the behalf of the college to establish the Gryphon as the icon of Sarah Lawrence have begun to take root.